 Invite a ranger to your classroom!
 We bring the material and do the program.

 Teachers looking for a presentation to augment an existing science or desert unit may request one of our Traveling Trunk Programs.
 These 45-minute presentations are designed to enhance your in-class teachings.
-These programs meet State Science and/or Social Studies Standards.
+These programs meet State Science and/or Social Studies Standards and are free of charge thanks to the Friends of Saguaro National Park.

 Travel Trunk Descriptions: